Middle School Remote Learning

 - First, King does not assume that we can control people’s time at home as tightly as our daily schedule does at school.

 - Second, as so many people shift to working and learning remotely, we expect the unprecedented traffic will strain Web infrastructure from people’s homes all the way to the servers of major service providers.
 Synchronous video conferencing, which contributes heavily to that load, may not be a reliable default mode.

 Our third reason comes from King’s deeply student-centered philosophy and our concern that videoconference technology — at least by default — generally translates to teacher-centered delivery.
 While we will use synchronous videoconferencing to keep students feeling connected to one another and their teachers (which is also deeply important to King’s philosophy), we will shift to assigning more asynchronous work — that still involves expectations to meet common deadlines, and often still involves collaboration with classmates — and leveraging the immense power of feedback on that work to drive each student’s learning forward.

-For the duration of the school campus closure, we will adopt an alternating two-day schedule:
+For the duration of the school campus closure, we are adopting an alternating two-day schedule:

-- Advisory groups will require a synchronous session each morning from 9:30-9:45 a.m.
+- Advisory groups will require a synchronous session each morning 9:30-9:45 a.m.